MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-table-maintenance.md

 ## Supported file types

 __Lakehouse table maintenance__ applies only to delta Lake tables.
-The legacy Hive tables, that use PARQUET, ORC, AVRO, CSV, and other formats aren't supported.
+The legacy Hive tables that use PARQUET, ORC, AVRO, CSV, and other formats aren't supported.

 ## Table maintenance operations